b3v21/PCAircraftRecovery/README.md

 # File Navigation #
 - Model construction can be found in `./airline_recovery.py`
-- All data files can be found in `./data` (although note) that some data is built within the testfiles for psuedo_aus tests
+- All data files can be found in `./data`, although note that some data is built within the testfiles for psuedo_aus tests
 - Tests can be found in all files starting with 'test_' and can be ran using the pytest commands below

 # Test Instructions #